 In 2015, unfortunately, there has been an 8.1 percent rise in the fatality rate based on preliminary data.
 Fatality rates can be a more accurate measure of road safety than considering only the total number of deaths that occurred.
 Total deaths can rise whenever more people are on the roads because more people simply means a greater number of motorists who could possibly crash and get hurt or killed.
 Fatality rates account for miles driven and arrive at a number of fatalities that can be compared from year-to-year.

 In 2015, more people drove than in 2014 because of falling gas prices and improving economic conditions.
 These economic factors provided more people with more money to do things like take road trips or go out to do activities.
 However, the rise in people on the roads alone cannot explain the increase in the fatality rate.
 For the fatality rate to increase means that drivers must be doing more dangerous things.

 As NHTSA points out, there are plenty of high-risk behaviors going on, including drivers who are drunk or distracted operating vehicles.
 Around a third of fatal accidents involve a drunk driver and around 10 percent involve a distracted driver.

 When a driver engages in anything unreasonably dangerous — from driving fatigued to using a cell phone — victims who get hurt by the driver’s behavior can pursue a claim for monetary compensation.
 A wrongful death attorney can help in situations where victims don’t survive to make their own claim.
 Loved ones of the deceased can pursue a case to help ensure the untimely death of the victim doesn’t go uncompensated.
-Contact Ryan Kuhl at The Kuhl Law Firm as soon as possible for help with your case.
+Contact Ryan Kuhl at The Kelleher Firm as soon as possible for help with your case.